Jeremy Ausmus: Triton Poker Series

 In February 2024, Ausmus won his first Triton Poker title at the 2025 Triton Super High Roller Series in Jeju, South Korea, emerging victorious in Event #3: $25,000 No-Limit Hold'em.
 He topped a record-breaking field of 391 entries to claim the $1.892 million first-place prize.

 Ausmus experienced a pivotal moment in the tournament when a misclick with pocket kings against an opponent's aces inadvertently saved him from elimination, as the board produced two additional aces.
 Ausmus, who rarely competes in Triton events, leveraged both skill and fortunate breaks to navigate a challenging final table.
 He ultimately defeated Chinese player Zhou Quan heads-up after a short-stacked battle.
 The victory, witnessed by friend Jason Koon, marked Ausmus’ largest tournament score since late 2021 and reinforced his strong performance in 2025, following his PGT Championship win in 2024.

 Other Notable Tournaments

 In 2023, Ausmus achieved his first major result of the year at the PokerStars Caribbean Adventure, winning Event #17: $2,200 No-Limit Hold'em - Deep Stack and earning $144,610.

 In 2024, Jeremy Ausmus won a side event at the World Poker Tour (WPT), claiming victory in Event #55: $25,500 Pot-Limit Omaha - High Roller and earning $206,400.

+Public and Community Reaction

+Ausmus has at times been the subject of discussion within the poker community for his public comments on competitive integrity in online poker events.
+In 2022, he questioned aspects of the outcome of a WSOP.com tournament, prompting mixed responses from players and commentators.
+An official investigation by tournament organizers later determined that no cheating had occurred.

+During the COVID-19 pandemic, Ausmus also drew attention after it became public that he had received a Paycheck Protection Program (PPP) loan, a government relief initiative aimed at helping small businesses remain operational and retain employees during pandemic-related shutdowns.
+The disclosure led to criticism on social media, with some commentators questioning whether high-earning professional poker players should have accessed the program.